How to raise £100,000 for your business

 Incubators normally take your idea at an early stage and support it until it reaches the next stage of growth.
 Incubation packages will vary greatly.
-These include funding for early stage companies in areas such as accommodation, hardware, software, management, marketing, telecoms, legal and accounting services and recruitment, for example.
+These include funding for early stage companies in areas such as accommodation, hardware, software, management, marketing, telecoms, legal and accounting services and recruitment.

 It is important to shop around as many incubators as possible to see what they offer.
-They range from university business support units, which generally help academics take their idea to the next stage, to pure venture capital led incubators and are generally backed by people with varying amounts of experience.
+They range from university business support units, which generally help academics take their idea to the next stage, to pure venture capital led incubators, and are usually backed by people with varying amounts of experience.

-As well as funding they may also give you the chance to use their technology, staff and support services as well as corporate identity, for example.
+As well as funding, they may also give you the chance to use their technology, staff and support services, as well as corporate identity.

-Go to our incubator section for a more in-depth look at what they have to offer.
-Search for an incubator in our directories.
+Go to our incubator and accelerators section for a more in-depth look at what they have to offer.

-In return for their investment, which can range from approximately £25,000 to £1m and can either involve a single angel or a network of angels, the party involved will generally ask for an equity stake and perhaps take a seat on the company’s board.
-There are also tax incentives available through the Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS).
+In return for their investment (which can range from approximately £10,000 to £500,000, and can either involve a single angel or a network of angels), the parties involved will generally ask for an equity stake and perhaps take a seat on the company’s board.

 Read our business angel section for a more in-depth look at what they have to offer.